Multiscale Vision Transformers meet Bipartite Matching for efficient single-stage Action Localization: Comparison with State-of-the-art

 \subsection{Performance on AVA 2.2}

-Our method is benchmarked against the current state-of-the-art approaches reported in AVA 2.2, as summarized in \cref{tab:sota_ava}.
+We compare our method against current state-of-the-art approaches in AVA 2.2, as summarized in \cref{tab:sota_ava}.
 We use symbols {\xmark} to denote methods relying on pre-computed bounding boxes, indicating a two-stage process, and symbols {\cmark} for those employing a single-stage approach.
 Additionally, we provide insights into the computational costs associated with each method.
-We note that two-stage methods listed in \cref{tab:sota_ava} utilize bounding boxes generated by \cite{feichtenhofer2019}, leveraging a FasterRCNN-R101-FPN network which demands 246 GFLOPs on an input resolution of 512 pixels\cite{carion2020end}.
-We divide our comparison according to the methods that are pretrained on Kinetics~400~\cite{k400}, and those that use external data or other self-supervision methods for pre-training.
+Note that two-stage methods listed in \cref{tab:sota_ava} utilize bounding boxes generated by \cite{feichtenhofer2019}, i.e. they operate a FasterRCNN-R101-FPN network that requires 246 GFLOPs on an input resolution of 512 pixels\cite{carion2020end}.

 \textbf{Comparison with models pre-trained on K400:} We are mostly interested in attaining increased accuracy at a low computational cost.
-When comparing our method to two-stage approaches, we note that our method using MViTv2-$16\times4$ as the backbone surpasses all MViT methods, and achieves higher accuracy than MeMViT, with much fewer FLOPs.
+When comparing our method to two-stage approaches, we note that our method using MViTv2-$16\times4$ as the backbone surpasses all MViT methods, and achieves higher accuracy than MeMViT, with fewer FLOPs.

-\textbf{Comparison with recent single stage approaches:} We are now interested in comparing our method against TubeR~\cite{zhao2021tuber}, STMixer~\cite{wu2023stmixer} and EVAD~\cite{chen2023} which are the latest works on single-stage action detector and all build on DETR.
-For a fair comparison, and given that we have trained on models initialized on Kinetics 400, we do not report and compare large models pre-trained on K700.
-In K400 we acquire $30.0$ mAP comparable to TubeR and STMixer.
-We deem that our method, however, offers a much simpler solution without explicit context modeling and without the use of a decoder.
+\textbf{Comparison with recent single stage approaches:} We compare our method against TubeR~\cite{zhao2021tuber}, STMixer~\cite{wu2023stmixer} and EVAD~\cite{chen2023} which are the latest works on single-stage action detector.
+For a fair comparison, and given that we have trained on models initialized on K400, we do not report and compare large models pre-trained on K700.
+In K400 we achieve $30.0$ mAP comparable to TubeR and STMixer.
+However, our method offers a simpler solution without explicit context modeling and without the use of a decoder.

+\textbf{Generalization} To further demonstrate the capabilities of our method, we trained the same ViT-B backbone used for EVAD~\cite{chen2023}, pre-trained on K400 and VideoMAE~\cite{tong2022videomae}, without token dropout.
+Following EVAD, we trained our model using a resolution of $288$ pixels.
+For this model, we used only the central tokens for both actor detection and action classification, resulting in $\tilde{L} = 18\times18 = 324$ output tokens.
+We added a cross attention layer to the action classification head to account for the temporal information, whereby the $\tilde{L}$ output tokens first attend all the $8 \times 18 \times 18 = 2592$ spatio-temporal tokens before being forwarded to the action classification MLP.
+Note that this cross-attention layer (with $324$ queries and $2592$ keys and values), amounts to only $4.7$ GFLOPs, maintaining a computationally efficient action head.
+The results in \cref{tab:sota_ava} (bottom) show that our method offers a similar complexity/performance tradeoff w.r.t.
+EVAD.